zulfidly/Game-Guess-The-Nameof-The-Country/README.md

 ## Features coded
 * use of API consists of 190 countries
 * use of localStorage to enable resumption on browser reload
+* internal JSON generated to store the results list

 ## Game rules
 * 1 guess attempt per country